Association football at the 1956 Summer Olympics

 The association football tournament at the 1956 Summer Olympics was won by the Soviet Union.

 Defending champions Hungary were forced to withdraw due to the Soviet invasion of their country.
+Besides Hungary, the tournament was ignored by Spain, the Netherlands, Switzerland, and Liechtenstein.
+In addition to the situation with Hungary, several more countries boycotted the competitions due to the Suez Crisis, while China ignored the tournament due to the IOC recognition of Taiwan.

-This was the first Olympic football tournament where all the medalists were communist countries, with Yugoslavia and Bulgaria took silver and bronze respectively.
+This was the first Olympic football tournament where all the medalists were communist countries, with Yugoslavia and Bulgaria taking silver and bronze respectively.

 Background

 Following five withdrawals, the tournament featured three Eastern Bloc teams and four from Asia.
 The other sides included in the draw were the United States, the United Team of Germany (which was de facto West Germany), Great Britain and the hosts Australia, competing in their first Olympic football tournament.

 The tendency of Eastern bloc countries to provide state-funding for their athletes put Western amateurs at a significant disadvantage.
 As a result, all Olympic football tournaments 1952 onwards were dominated by the Soviet Union and its satellites.